 - The CF Corporation and The Blackstone Group in the $1.835 billion acquisition of Fidelity & Guaranty Life.

 - American International Group in its sale of its Japan life insurance business to FWD.

-- American International Group in its sale of a $1.2 billion stake in PICC Property and Casualty by means of a block trade.
+- American International Group in the sale of a $1.2 billion stake in PICC by means of a block trade in Hong Kong.

 - AIA Group in the establishment of its $5 billion Rule 144A Global Medium Term Note Programme and subsequent offerings.

 - Capital International in its approximately $200 million acquisition of a minority stake in Mankind Pharma, an Indian pharmaceutical company.